Meet the Dream Come True Foundation - South Texas Board

-Jennifer has been a victim advocate at the Purple Door in Kingsville for five years.
-Her passion is helping people and especially aiding to strengthen families.
+Jennifer is currently the Non-Residential Manager at The Purple Door where she served as the Victim Advocate in Kingsville since December 2014.
+Her passion is helping people and especially helping to strengthen families.

 Jennifer currently serves on a number of community organization boards including the Kleberg County Child Welfare Board, End Domestic Violence Taskforce, and the Coordinated Community Response Coalition to name just a few.